topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 - **Total Estimated Duration:** 3 month
 - **Full-Time Equivalent (FTE):** <span style="background-color: yellow">TODO</span>
-- **Total Costs:** 30,000 USD
+- **Total Costs:** <span style="background-color: yellow">TODO</span>

 ### Milestone 1 — Core functionality

 - **Estimated duration:** 1 month
 - **FTE:** <span style="background-color: yellow">TODO</span>
-- **Costs:** 11,000 USD
+- **Costs:** 10,000 USD

 Even though we have the already working application there are still many things missing.
 Some of them prevent the users to use Calamar fully as the main explorer.
-We need to first assure the correct core functionality, display all meaningful data which are retrievable without further processing, improve design and UX and integrate more into the Polkadot ecosystem.
+We need to first assure the correct core functionality, display all the meaningful data which are retrievable without further complex processing, improve design and UX and integrate more into the Polkadot ecosystem.

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |